 - Consider Your Audience.
 When choosing keywords, it is essential to consider who your target audience is.
 What words would they use to search for your type of business?
 It's usually a good idea to prioritize layman's terms over legal jargon.

 - Test, Test, Test.
 After you have created a list of keywords, it is vital to test them to see which ones are most effective.
 You can create a small test campaign and monitor the results.
 PPC campaigns can be an effective way to market your law firm online.
 By following these tips, you can create a campaign that will help you attract new clients and grow your business.

 Quality Ad Copy

 Your ads must closely match the keywords people use to search.
-So, if someone is searching for a “personal injury lawyer near me” an ad that states “Multidisciplinary law firm since 1983” does not provide as much context as “One of the top-rated lawyers specializing in helping accident victims get justice.”
+So, if someone is searching for a “personal injury law firm near me” an ad that states “Multidisciplinary law firm since 1983” does not provide as much context as “One of the top-rated lawyers specializing in helping accident victims get justice.”

 A boring, poorly conceived, and, worse yet, poorly executed PPC law firm advertisement doesn't help anyone.
 Actually, it does help someone — other attorneys.
 A bad ad will likely have an effect opposite to the one you want, driving people to the doors of the competition.
 You'd be buying ads for them.

 You want it to be clear and informative.
 You want it to speak to your target audience, giving the potential client what they want to see.
 You want a call to action, which encourages people to seek out what you're offering.

 And you want it to link to a page on your website that closely matches their search query.
 If you send them to a generic page, like the homepage, they are unlikely to convert — and you are likely to waste a lot of money.